 If your dog has an illness, essential oils can be a great tool in your arsenal.
 However, if your dog’s health situation is serious you should always work with your veterinarian!

-I know it’s sometimes difficult to find a vet that works with essential oils.
+I know finding a vet that works with essential oils is sometimes difficult.

-If you’re in the Nashville TN or Franklin TN area, Dr. Marc Smith of Natchez Trace Veterinary Services is integrating essential oils into his practice.
+If you’re in the Nashville, TN area, Dr. Marc Smith of Natchez Trace Veterinary Services is integrating essential oils into his practice.
 If you’re outside of Nashville, he offers phone consultations and will co-care with your current vet.
 I’m Dr. Smith’s Herbalist and Veterinary Essential Oils Coach.

 Dr. Smith’s practice philosophy is Practical Veterinary Medicine with Integrative Options.
 He combines Traditional Veterinary Medicine & Surgery with Traditional Chinese Veterinary Medicine, Alternative Medicine, and Herbalism for Powerful Pet Care.